ajgappmark/2014-spring-si-cpsc120/week-5/readme.md

 Finally, an exercise for good practice:  I'm sitting beside you and I wrote the following code.
 But it won't compile!
 And I don't know why.
-I am not happy...
+I am not happy.
 What did I do wrong?

 ```C++
 #include <iostream>